awojt34/elliptic-curve-cryptography/README.md

 # elliptic-curve-cryptography
-Repository for code and notes from Elliptic curve cryptogrpahy course on Military University of Technology
+Coursework repository for Elliptic Curve Cryptography (ECC) at the Military University of Technology.
+Covers key theoretical concepts and practical implementations including point arithmetic, ECDH key exchange and ECDSA signatures.